HamadNasir10/Speech-and-Image-Processing/README.md

 All the projects are tested to run on Windows 10 and Ubuntu 16.04.

-Requirements include python and Matlab/Octave.
+Requirements include Python,Shell and Matlab/Octave.